 Methods that can be used to improve the quality of sleep include:

 • Reducing ambient temperature.
 The correlation between body temperature and ambient temperature sets the body up for sleep.
 As temperature drops, the body’s need for energy expenditure decreases.

 • Lighting impacts circadian timing.
 Thus, at night, avoid all “blue light” and turn off all background lighting.
-Blue light tells your brain that its time to get up.
+Blue light tells your brain that it’s time to get up.

 • No television or “screens” at least two hours prior to bed (or use blue-light blocking glasses).
 In fact, if you can, remove the television set (and any computer screens) from the bedroom.
 And don’t read or watch anything stressful right before bed.

-• Get at least half hour of sunlight during the day (not behind glass and not filtered through sunglasses).
+• Get at least a half hour of sunlight during the day (not behind glass and not filtered through sunglasses).
 Get outside, take a break and get some sun.